Can Laser Eye Surgery treat Strabismus and squints?

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-For instance, if amblyopia — also known as lazy eye — has developed due to strabismus, Laser Eye Surgery will not be able to restore vision beyond that which is attainable by wearing glasses.
+For instance, if you have a squint, there are several considerations that need to be evaluated before making the decision about having Laser Eye Surgery.
+One of them is amblyopia — also known as lazy eye.
+If amblyopia has developed due to strabismus, Laser Eye Surgery will not typically be able to restore vision beyond that which is attainable by wearing glasses.